albumentations-team/albumentations/CONTRIBUTING.md

 To maintain determinism and reproducibility, handle all probability calculations within the `get_params` or `get_params_dependent_on_targets` methods.
 These calculations should not occur in the `apply_xxx` or `__init__` methods, as it is crucial to separate configuration from execution in our codebase.

+#### Using Random Number Generators

+When you need to use random number generation in your contributions:

+* Prefer `random` from the standard library: Use `random` whenever possible, as it generally offers faster performance compared to `np.random`.
+* Use `random_utils` for `np.random` functionality: When you need specific functionality provided by `np.random`, use the corresponding functions from `albumentations/random_utils.py` to ensure consistency and control over randomness.

+By following this approach, we maintain the efficiency and consistency of random operations across the codebase.

 ### Specific Guidelines for Method Definitions

 #### Handling `apply_xxx` Methods